AJanayWhyte/AJanayWhyte.github.io/pages/vulnhub/oscp.md

 1. **Root Directory**<br><br>

      Now that I am root I change directories to the root directory.
 And then list what is inside.
-Looks like there is a flag.txt file which is probably what I need to give me the flag.
+Looks like there is a flag.txt file which is probably what I need to give me the flag.<br>

      ![step3]({{ site.baseurl }}/images/vulnhubs/oscp/oscp19_19.png)

    I then open flag.txt and there it is.
-The flag!
+The flag!<br>

-     I then check my privileges again.
-Looks like I am now root.<br>

     ![step3]({{ site.baseurl }}/images/vulnhubs/oscp/oscp20_20.png)